YICHAO ZENG 曾逸超

 — in the style of Satoru Iwata (1959-2015)

 I have long been interested in the interplay of species interactions and macroevolution.
-This interest has recently evolved into an interest in evolutionary community ecology.
-Starting in September 2024, I am a postdoctoral research associate in the College of Information Science's Data Diversity Lab, University of Arizona, where I develop (co)phylogenetic models and methods for species interactions such as mutualism and parasitism.
-In the meantime, I am associated with the Department of Ecology and Evolutionary Biology, where I maintain previously established collaborations.
+This interest has developed into an interest in evolutionary community ecology.
+I was previously a postdoctoral research associate at the University of Arizona, where I developed a cophylogenetic method for estimating macroevolutionary rates of species interactions such as mutualism and parasitism.

+While I believe in the intrinsic value of fundamental research, I am especially delighted when science can help to understand biodiversity conservation or public health issues in the real world - a goal that I strive to achieve with my research.
 You can find my CV here.

-While I enjoy doing fundamental research for its own sake, I am especially delighted when science can help to understand biodiversity conservation or public health issues in the real world - a goal I strive to achieve with my research.

 Research areas: Species interactions, Macroevolution, Evolutionary community ecology